photo: Nestor Damián Fariña

 Puerto de Iguazú, Corrientes province, in northernmost Argentina

 To restore native habitat for threatened bird species in the Southern Cone Mesopotamian Savanna ecoregion of Argentina

-Invasive, exotic Pine and Eucalyptus trees are aggressively displacing native vegetation and changing the conditions that are required by a number of threatened and endangered species.
+Invasive, exotic pine and eucalyptus trees are aggressively displacing native vegetation and changing the conditions required by a number of threatened species.

 Actions & Results:

 Construction of a plant nursery and cultivation of native trees and shrubs for re-planting

 Planting native vegetation in degraded areas, mimicking the flora and ecological structure of native forest stands

 Removal of exotics and control of their propagation

 Project Field Partner:

 Nestor Fariña, our point-person for the project, trained as a conservationist with Proyecto Selva de Pino Paraná.